IBM-Cloud/docs/troubleshoot/index.md

 You click the **Deploy to Bluemix** button and the Git repository is cloned in DevOps Services, but the app is not deployed to {{site.data.keyword.Bluemix_notm}}.
-The **Deploying to Bluemix** step does not complete successfully.
+The "Deploying to Bluemix" step does not complete successfully.
 {: tsSymptoms}

 This problem might occur because of the following reasons:
 {: tsCauses}

   * There might not be enough space in your {{site.data.keyword.Bluemix_notm}} space to deploy an app.
-  * A required service might not be declared in the manifest.yml file.
+  * A required service might not be declared in the `manifest.yml` file.
-  * A required service might be declared in the manifest.yml file, but the service is already in the target space.
+  * A required service might be declared in the `manifest.yml` file, but the service is already in the target space.
   * An issue might exist with the code in the repository.
 To diagnose the issue, review the build and deploy logs from the deployment:
-  1. When the **Deploying to Bluemix** step does not complete successfully, click the link in the previous Configuring pipeline step to open the Delivery Pipeline.
+  1. When the "Deploying to Bluemix" step does not complete successfully, click the link in the previous "Configuring pipeline" step to open the Delivery Pipeline.
   2. Identify the failed build or deploy stage.
   3. In the failed stage, click **View logs and history**.
   4. Locate the error message.